lokeshsaha/BlogUsingDjango/README.md

-# Myproject name is iCoder,basically this is a blog where you can find all the  latest  technology and coding contents.
+# Myproject name is iCoder,basically this is a blog where you can find the posts which is updated by admin.
+i have used python as language and framework is Django and default database SQLlite.